MayorFaj/AWS-EBS-CSI-Driver/README.md

 a.
 View your cluster's OIDC provider URL.
 Replace my-cluster with your cluster name.
 If the output from the command is None, review 1 and 2 above

-`aws eks describe-cluster --name my-cluster --query "cluster.identity.oidc.issuer" --output text`
+`aws eks describe-cluster --name $cluster_name --query "cluster.identity.oidc.issuer" --output text`

 An example output is as follows.
 ![image-1b](./Images/image-1b.png)